Annual Planning Report (APR) Guidelines

-2.2 Request faculty lines for the next recruitment cycle indicating rank and sub-field for each line and whether positions are replacements/conversions or incremental.
+2.2 Request faculty lines for the next recruitment cycle (including pre-approved lines) indicating rank and sub-field for each line and whether positions are replacements/conversions or incremental.
 Provide a brief justification for each position as well as an explanation on how it contributes to the distinct excellence of a department, potential to address diversity needs, how it is synergistic with other schools and units throughout the GNU and how it contributes to the University achieving world class status.
 Please include any proposals for joint hires involving the Abu Dhabi and Shanghai portal campuses or the Global study away sites.
 If necessary as part of a particular recruitment, provide an estimate of startup funds and identify contributions of departmental funding sources that can be made.

 2.3 Provide information on potential departures and describe any significant impacts on the department's curriculum, administration, and research profile.
 As with all faculty hiring, replacements for faculty departures are not automatic and must be proposed and approved as part of the APR process.

-[Data entry in the ASIS Courses Module is required as the basis in supporting the adjunct budget request of a unit.
+[Data entry in OASIS is required as the basis in supporting the adjunct budget request of a unit.
 FAS Fiscal Affairs will be in contact later in the Spring term with the deadlines to establish adjunct budgets.
 Information should be kept up to date as enrollment projections and course offerings change throughout the spring and summer terms.]

 3.1 Provide relevant information related to proposed changes to the historically funded adjunct budget: